luckyp71/Springboot-MySQL-Docker/README.md

 # Springboot-MySQL-Docker

 This repository is just an example on how to dockerize Spring Boot application with an embedded tomcat server.
-The app could perform CRUD operations using particular HTTP methods i.e. GET, POST, PUT, and DELETE.
+The app could perform CRUD operations using particular HTTP methods i.e. GET, POST, PUT, and DELETE..

 <h3>Prerequisites</h3>
 <p>1.
 Spring Tool Suite </p>